5 Installing packages

 # ℹ 341 more rows

-If there are many functions from a package that conflict, for example if you have loaded tidylog, you can use conflict_prefer_all().
+If there are many functions from a package that have conflicts, you can use conflict_prefer_all().

 5.9 Packages change over time